-The Facilities Board has been fortunate that the rate increase in 2017 has continued to produce the needed cash flow to keep expenses paid and allow for replacing trucks and equipment on a regular basis.
-However, the Madison County Regional Water District is soon to raise wholesale water rates significantly and will make it necessary to pass the increase on to the customers of the Facilities Board.
-This may likely happen in 2023.
+The Facilities Board has had a rate increase due to the District raising the rates on our current system.
+The Facilities Board has been fortunate that the rate increase in 2023 has continued to produce the needed cash flow to keep expenses paid and allow for replacing trucks and equipment on a regular basis.

 Leaks continue to plague the system as the pipes in the ground are over 50 years in places.
 Repairs are necessary on almost a weekly basis.
 This keeps the construction portion of the employees busy along with new service connections.
-Obtaining parts for new services was a problem in 2022 to the extent that taps were only done when parts were available.
-It is hoped that this supply problem will be solved by the end of this year.